GuyBaele/SpreadGL/README.md

 --location: Type in the annotation that stores the location names in the MCC tree, i.e., "region" in this case.
 --burnin: Specify the burn-in ratio to set how many initial sampled values need to be discarded from the analysis.
 This number should be smaller than "1" but not less than "0", e.g. "0.1" should be sufficient for most analyses (but check your .log file in Tracer).
 An integer that represents the number of rows is also allowed.
 --list: Use the same location list from your discrete analysis as input (.csv).
---layer: OPTIONAL; To combine the spatial layer with Bayes factors, use the output from Step 1 as input (.csv).
+--layer: OPTIONAL; To combine the spread layer with Bayes factors, use the output from Step 1 as input (.csv).
 The test result will be saved as 'Bayes.factor.test.result.csv'.
 If you specify the "layer" argument, a combined output file called 'Bayes.factors.added.A.27_worldwide.MCC.tree.output.csv' will be generated for visualisation.
 ```
 rates --log A.27_worldwide.BEAST.log --location region --burnin 0.1 --list A.27_worldwide_location_list.csv --layer A.27_worldwide.MCC.tree.output.csv